 Motors equipped with roller bearings: WEG recommend to run these motors with a minimum radial force in order to avoid bearings damage (consult WEG in case of doubts).

-Motors equipped with angular contact bearings: WEG recommend to run these motors with the apropriate axial force in the correct direction in order to avoid bearings damage.
+Motors equipped with angular contact bearings: WEG recommend to run these motors with the right axial force in order to avoid bearings damage.